iamdaniele/domo/README.md

 1. `getInitialState()` (optional) contains your initial state.
 This can be used to initialize your state ahead of a render.
 No render will occur as a result of specifying this state.
 1. `setState(state)` accepts the new state.
 If the state is different from the current state, a render will occur.
 If you provide the exact same state, no rendering will occur.
 1. `stateDidChange()` (optional) triggers if the state changed.
 This is useful to trigger any non-render activities, like fetching.
+2. `componentWillRender()` (optional) triggers before rendering a component.
+It can be used to detect circumstances where rendering is not needed.
+Simply return a falsey value to avoid rendering.
-1. `render()` (optional) triggers if the state changed.
+3. `render()` (optional) triggers if the state changed, and only if `componentWillRender()` returned a non-falsey value.
 This is where your DOM manipulation should occur as a result of a state change.

 DOM events attached to your component via `e:*` will cause this flow only if they call `setState()`.